Professional edition active

 Phototherapy

 Phototherapy with narrow-band ultraviolet B (UVB) is helpful for extensive atopic dermatitis, particularly when appropriate skin care and topical treatments fail to control inflammation.
-Because narrow-band UVB has much higher efficacy than the previously used broad-band UVB, psoralen plus UVA (PUVA) therapy is rarely used anymore.
-Phototherapy with narrow-band UVB has not been shown to increase skin cancer risk, but this remains a concern, particularly when used in children or for extended periods of time.
+Because narrow-band UVB has greater efficacy than the previously used broad-band UVB, psoralen plus UVA (PUVA) therapy is rarely used.
+While an increase in skin cancer risk with narrow-band UVB phototherapy has not been demonstrated, this remains a potential concern, particularly when used in children or for extended periods of time.
 This risk needs to be weighed against risks of other systemic treatments after failure of appropriate skin care and topical treatments.

-If office-based phototherapy is not available or too inconvenient, home phototherapy is a good alternative.
-Several home phototherapy devices have programmable features that allow specialists to limit and supervise a patient's use of the device.
+If office-based phototherapy is not available or is too inconvenient, home phototherapy is a good alternative.
+Several home phototherapy devices have programmable features that allow specialists to monitor and supervise a patient's use of the device.

 Natural sun exposure is an alternative when phototherapy is not available.